Search

 LC26-750

 45 days.
 Lactuca sativa.
 Open Pollinated.
-Black Seeded Simpson Lettuce.
+Black Seeded Simpson Lettuce Seeds.
 This early-maturing plant produces excellent yields of leaf lettuce.
-It is a popular heirloom loose-leaf lettuce variety and is known for its fast growth, tenderness, and adaptability.
+It is a popular heirloom leaf lettuce variety and is known for its fast growth, tenderness, and adaptability.
+Black-seeded Simpson lettuce produces a classic, fast-growing heirloom leaf lettuce known for its crinkled, tender, light green leaves and a sweet, mild flavor.
 Very flavorful and of superb quality.
 This is one of the most popular leaf lettuce varieties on the market.
 Its frilled, crumpled leaves are crisp, tender, and very flavorful.
 The crisp leaves are perfect for salads and garnishes.
 You can grow it as a baby lettuce in 28 days.
 It grows best in cool weather.
 It withstands heat, drought, and light frost.
 Slow to bolt.
 Cold Tolerant.
 Heat Tolerant.
 Drought Tolerant.
-Excellent choice for home gardens.
+The name comes from its dark, nearly black seeds and association with the Simpson lineage of curly/loose-leaf types.
+It was popularized in the U.S. by Peter Henderson & Co. of New York around 1875–1879.
+Excellent choice for home gardens and market growers.
 United States Department of Agriculture, PI 536700.
-A 1850 heirloom variety from the USA.
+An 1850 heirloom variety from the USA.
 Disease Resistant: DM, LD, TB.

 $3.00 $2.50